the-confused-genius/the-confused-genius/README.md

 I am a student, majoring in Computer Engineering from India. <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30">
 - :telescope: I am a Machine learning and data science enthusiast.

-- :seedling: Exploring and creating projects on using opencv and computer vision.
+- :seedling: Exploring and creating projects using opencv and computer vision.

 - :zap: In my free time, I solve problems on GeeksforGeeks and read tech articles.